PacktPublishing/ASP.NET-Core-6-and-Angular/README.md

 7. Deploy web apps to Azure App Service using IIS, Kestrel, and NGINX
 8. Learn to develop fast and flexible Web APIs using GraphQL
 9. Add real-time capabilities to Angular apps with ASP.NET Core SignalR
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803239705">https://packt.link/free-ebook/9781803239705 </a> </p>